 Now, white should probably be able to win this game, but suppose he doesn't know how.
 If now, after the 43rd move of white after the position above, the following situation occurs:

 Now, black can either take the bishop, which means that the count starts at 0 - white has another 50 moves to try to mate.
 Or he doesn't take the bishop, in which case white still has only 50-43=7 moves left...
 Hard choice, but not if you want to go home quickly.

 Now, this position will be rather hard to win for any player.
-White can last the game for quite some time, assuming black just moves his king hence and forth.
-If he moves after 49 moves his pawn one square ahead, the count starts at zero; something he can repeat once more later - say another 49 moves...
+White can last the game for quite some time, assuming black just moves his king to and fro.
+If he moves his pawn one square ahead after 49 moves have gone by, the count starts again at zero; something he can repeat once more later - say another 49 moves...

 Can you win if your opponent cannot checkmate you in 50 moves, and all you have left is your king?